-How Conti Eye Care Took Control of Cash Flow Problems
+How Conti Eye Care Solved Cash Flow Problems

 For Dr. Eileen Conti, co-owner and founder of Conti Eye Care in Bedminster, New Jersey, what matters most is ensuring a comprehensive, patient-centered care experience.
 But periodic dips in the practice’s operating cash flow have hindered Dr. Conti and her team from delivering on that promise.